paigeshin/SwiftUIAdaptiveKit/README.md

 ### `.adapativeWidth()`

+Type: View Modifier

+Base Default: width

-View Modifier proportionally resizing based on the width
+How it works: Proportionally resizing based on the width by default.

 ```swift
     VStack {